EDITING THE MANGNIFICENT AMBERSONS

 REARRGEMENT BUGGY RIDE AND ISABEL AND EUGENE AT THE TREE

 In Welles’ rough cut the buggy ride immediately follows the factory visit.
 Leaving the factory Lucy and George step onto his buggy and drive off while Eugene, Isabel and Fanny board Eugene’s car and then pass George and Lucy in a cloud of smoke which leads to the famous one-take buggy ride.
 Next is the major in his carriage followed by the first Porch scene and then Eugene and Isabel sitting in the Amberson arbor discussing telling George about their plans to marry.
 It’s very subtle what Welles was doing here.
 The factory scene shows us the feelings that Eugene and Isabel obviously have for each other.
-The buggy ride establishes the ill feelings George has for Eugene, believing it is Eugene’s influence that is preventing Lucy from accepting George’s marriage proposal.
-He is stewing about this during the First Porch scene, believing Eugene has lost him Lucy.
-Then, with the Eugene-Isabel scene following, the audience is prepared for the conflict that will occur once George learns about their relationship.
-Instead of looking at himself for the problems he has with Lucy, unable to see that the fault is in himself and his unrealistic outlook on life, instead, he blames Eugene.
-Thus, learning about Eugene and his mother, George’s feelings of antipathy towards Eugene is that much greater.
+The buggy ride establishes the ill feelings George has for Eugene, believing it is Eugene’s influence that is preventing Lucy from accepting George’s marriage proposal, not her own independent thinking.
+George is stewing about this during the First Porch scene, believing Eugene has lost him Lucy.
+Then, with the Eugene-Isabel scene following, the audience is prepared for the sudden, childish and un-characteristically rude “useless” comment George blurts at the dinner table.
+Instead of looking at himself for the problems he has with Lucy, unable to see that the fault is in himself and his unrealistic view of life, instead, he blames Eugene.
+Thus, learning about Eugene and his mother, George’s feelings of antipathy towards Eugene is fueled and the audience knows exactly why.

 In the Wise version, Wise put the Arber scene following the visit to the factory to put emphasis on the Isabel-Eugene relationship.
 At the factory Eugene expresses feelings for Isabel and shortly thereafter the two realize that they are in love.
-Then the release version cuts to the Buggy ride and the conflict between George and Lucy.
+The release version then cuts to the Buggy ride introducing the conflict between George and Lucy simplifying the reasons for George’s antipathy towards Eugene at the dinner table.

 THE MAJOR’S CARRIAGE